 Narrative: The maximum experience period for a 1/1/22 rating includes policies effective on or after 4/1/17, through policies effective on or before 4/1/20.

 Also see Experience Rating Users Guide E-1, p.
 UG 15

 Reporting Due Dates

-Open the ER Due Dates Spreadsheet and go to the “Table” tab to see a list of dates for when unit statistical reports are due, as well as the experience period for a particular rating effective date.
+Open the Reporting Due Dates spreadsheet in Additional Resources above and go to the “Table” tab to see a list of dates for when unit statistical reports are due, as well as the experience period for a particular rating effective date.